-Did you know that fully 80% of people trust online reviews as much as they would the recommendation of a friend or family member?
+Did you know 88% of people trust online reviews as much as they would the recommendation from a friend or family member?
 That's pretty astonishing, given that most reviews are written by complete strangers.

 This fact might also be somewhat alarming, if you're not doing anything to promote positive reviews (or counter the occasional negative one) that your home service business receives.